qooxdoo/qooxdoo-compiler/docs/configuration/compile.md

 * `command` - the CLI command, derived from `qx.tool.cli.commands.Command`

-When your configuration code completes, it can return a `Promise` or a function or an object; a Promise must resolve to an object, but the function is called with two parameters - the first is the `inputData` and the second is a callback function to be called when the function has completed.
+When your configuration code completes, it can return a `Promise` or a function or an object; a Promise must resolve to an object, but the function is also called a single parameter which is a callback function to be called when the function has completed.
 If the function returns a `Promise`, then the `callback` is *not* expected to be called because it is expected that the Promise will resolve to the configuration object.

 The "return" value from `compile.js` is the result of the last code evaluation, you don't actually use the `return` keyword (which would be an error because you code is not inside a function).
 This means that you could rename `compile.json` to `compile.js` and